gullah26/Gem-master/README.md

 ### Deployment to Heroku

 This project was deployed to [Heroku](https://www.heroku.com/).
-Find the steps bellow:
+Below is a step by step deployment process:

-1. Go to Heroku webpage and create a new app
+1. Go to Heroku website and register as user
-1. Click on "Resources" tab and provision a new PostgreSQL database.
+2. Create a new app
+3. Navigate to the "Resources" tab and search for Heroku Postgres.
-1. In order to use PostgreSQL, both packages `dj_database_url` and `psycopg2` have to be installed on Gitpod.
+4. In order to use PostgreSQL, both packages `dj_database_url` and `psycopg2` have to be installed on Gitpod.
-1. Import `dj_database_url` into the project's [`settings.py`](/euser/settings.py) to setup new database.
+5. Import `dj_database_url` into the project's [`settings.py`](/gem_master/settings.py) to setup new database.
-1. Disable the default database(SQLite) in the project's [`settings.py`](/euser/settings.py) and add the PostgreSQL database URL stored in the variable `DATABASE_URL`(can be found by clicking on the "settings" tab followed by clicking on "reveal config vars") in order to connect to PostgreSQL.
+6. Disable the default database(SQLite) in the project's [`settings.py`](/gem_master/settings.py) and add the PostgreSQL database URL stored in the variable `DATABASE_URL`(can be found by clicking on the "settings" tab followed by clicking on "reveal config vars") in order to connect to PostgreSQL.
-1. Run migrations (due to the use of PostreSQL) on Gitpod.
+7. Run migrations (due to the use of PostreSQL) on Gitpod.

     ```
     $ python3 manage.py migrate
     ```

-1. Load data (Categories and Products JSON files in the [`fixtures`](/products/fixtures) folder).
+8. Load data (Categories and Products JSON files in the [`fixtures`](/products/fixtures) folder).
 - Load categories first

     ```